-Homemade pasta is great and it's not as difficult as you might think.
-When you're serving just two people, there's no need to make a large batch of pasta.
-This homemade pasta recipe is a perfect size and the smaller the batch, the easier it is to make.
+Homemade pasta is not as difficult as you might think; when you're serving just two people, there's no need to make a large batch of pasta.
+This homemade pasta recipe is a perfect size, and the smaller the batch, the easier it is to make.

 - 3/4 cup all-purpose flour (plus 1-2 tablespoons extra for rolling pasta)